BRATTLEBORO -- Police have identified a Massachusetts man as the person responsible for a bank robbery at TD Bank in downtown Brattleboro in August.

 According to Alberti, evidence gathered suggested that Fleming-Pancione used two counterfeit $20 bills at a McDonald's on Northhampton Street on Aug., 28.
 Later that day, he used four more counterfeit $20 bills at a 7-Eleven convenience store along Union Street.

-Information provided by a 7-Eleven employee and security camera footage suggested that at least two of the $20 were passed to the
+Information provided by a 7-Eleven employee and security camera footage suggested that at least two of the $20 were passed to the store clerk by a person who is now cooperating with the investigation.

 While reviewing footage from the 7-Eleven, officers recognized the person using the counterfeit bills as a known heroin addict who has cooperated and worked with police in the past, Alberti wrote.